Kherbet Rouha: History

+The village was home to the scholar Burhan Al Din Al Bukkai 1407-1480 or برهان الدين البقاعي in Arabic.
+Civil strife happened in Khirbet Rouha, so he left with his uncle and studied Islam, travelling to Jerusalem and Damascus, then wrote a few books.

+The village is historically noted as a site connected to the campaigns of Emir Jahjah Al-Harfoushi.
+In 1789, after defeating the forces of Ahmad Pasha al-Jazzar at Wadi Abu ‘Iyad, Jahjah’s troops pursued them as far as Khirbet Rouha and the Hasbani River.

 In 1838, Eli Smith noted Kherbet Rouha's population being Sunni Muslims and Christians.

+In 1974, Palestinian leader Yasser Arafat visited Khirbet Rouha.
+The area between Khirbet Rouha and the eastern Beqaa, from Helweh to Aita al-Foukhar, was densely populated with fedayeen bases belonging to various factions, the most significant of which was located in Khirbet Rouha itself.
+The town was initially controlled by Fatah’s Yarmouk Brigade under General Yassin Saada, and was later occupied by Israeli forces in the 1980s.

+Among the songs popular with the Palestinian fedayeen at the time was a chant performed near the water spring on the outskirts of Khirbet Rouha.
+Its opening line referred to the spring as: “And at Khirbet Rouha, a tap, the drink of joy for the fedayeen.”

 Infrastructure

 Agriculture

 Kherbet Rouha's land is both on the mountain side and in the valley.
 Until recently, most of Kherbet Rouha's occupants lived off of their land.
 The majority of the valley's land was used for growing wheat, chickpeas (hummus), lentils, sunflower, cucumbers, and sometimes a local breed of watermelons which don't grow very large, but are brighter red inside with a thin shell and have few but much-larger-than-usual seeds.
 The mountain land is usually used to grow trees and vine fruits because of the difficulty with plowing inclined land.
 The most common are figs, olives, grapes, quince and sumac.
-Also, many people grow mint and parsley in their home gardens.

 Traditionally, many people kept livestock as well, most homes until as recent as the early 80s had a donkey or two for transportation.
 When a home kept livestock, they had a large flock of goats, sheep or a combination, or they had one or two cows and a few chickens and instead focused on their agriculture.
 Due to the geography of the land, it is still difficult to plow many of the olive and fig orchards and grape vineyards so traditional methods utilizing animals is common place.